milotthajredini/TodoFinalApp/README.md

 //Back End

 Must have Python installed on you computer

 First run

         pip install virtualenv

 Then run

-        python3 -m venv env
+        python -m venv env

+Activate your virtual env

+    For windows users:
+        env\Scripts\activate

+    For mac users :
+    source env/bin/activate

 Then run

-        pip3 install -r requirements.txt
+        pip install -r requirements.txt

 After this run

-        python3 manage.py runserver
+        python manage.py runserver

 And the server should start